Guided Island Hopping

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.

-Day 1: Arrival Day at Portree, Isle of Skye
+Day 1: Arrival Day on the Isle of Skye

-Your leader will welcome you in the main lounge at Viewfield House before dinner at 19.00pm and give you a full briefing for the holiday.
+Your leader will welcome you at The Sligachan Hotel before dinner at 19.00pm and give you a full briefing for the holiday.

 Day 2: Dun Caan, Isle of Raasay